 Many of our appointments are now available to book and cancel online.
 Please speak to a receptionist to obtain your log in details or simply download the NHS App

 For continuity of care we prefer you to see your usual doctor, unless in an emergency or during his/her absence.
 Children under 16 should be accompanied by an adult.

 If you require a chaperone during your consultation please inform reception when booking your appointment.

 Urgent cases will always been seen on the same day.
 Please make it clear to the receptionist if your problem requires immediate attention.

-Appointments with the GPs and Practice Nurses can be booked up to 5 weeks in advance.
+Appointments with the GPs and Practice Nurses can be booked up to 5 weeks in advance, (although this will reduce to upto one week in advance whilst we manage the ever changing work levels due to COVID19).
 Please let us know if you are unable to attend your appointment so that we can offer it to someone else.

 Following feedback from patients, we wanted to inform you that we offer 10 minute appointment slots with the GP.
 This is considered nationally to be sufficient time for the patient and GP to be able to discuss an individual health problem.